4th Cavalry Regiment (United States): Origin and early service

 The new recruits after a physical exam, were trained in horsemanship and as cavalrymen at Fort Leavenworth and Jefferson Barracks.

 In the fall of 1855 the regiment was ordered to participate in an expedition against the Sioux.
 As it turned out, the regiment were not directly involved in the major engagement with the Sioux.

 In 1856 the regiment was engaged in maintaining the peace in the Kansas Territory between the pro-slavery group who fought to make the territory a slave state, and the free-state faction, who bitterly opposed them.
 This conflict had given rise to the term "Bleeding Kansas".

-Its first colonel, Sumner, and lieutenant colonel, Joseph E. Johnston, were both future Civil War generals.
 During the summer of 1856, Cheyenne war parties attacked four wagon trains, killing twelve people and kidnapping two.
 The commander of the Department of the West recommended that the Cheyenne be punished for their attacks on emigrant trains.
 He recommended that any action be put off until spring of 1857.